 Find and effectively interview customers to test their hypotheses

 During the weeks that follow the kickoff, teams will speak with at least 20 potential customers.
-Teams will have three mandatory office hour consultations with instructors to check-in, share progress and receive coaching.
+Teams will also have two mandatory office hour consultations with instructors to check-in, share progress and receive coaching.

 The program concludes with a Lessons Learned Workshop where teams will present what they have learned, receive additional coaching and learn about their options for moving forward with their ideas.

 After the completion of the course, teams will be eligible to apply to the National I-Corps Teams Program and up to $50,000 to support their participation, including expenses related to conducting further customer discovery.

 This is a free, four-week course where you and your team will quickly investigate if there’s a market for your technology and understand who would use it and why.

 You will receive an introduction to the fundamental I-Corps principles, learn how to identify potential customers and then “get out of the building” to determine if you are solving a significant real-world problem.

 Individuals and teams must be working on a project based on new, innovative and differentiating technology that could be a candidate for a future proposal to the federal Small Business Innovative Research (SBIR) program.

 Individuals and teams must also be either current faculty, postdocs, students and staff at any university or other individuals working on serious STEM-related technology.

 11 a.m. to 3:30 p.m.
 Tuesday, June 6, 2023: In-person Kickoff Meeting at the ETEC building on UAlbany's Uptown Campus

 Dates/times set by instructors and teams: The first round of office hour sessions (one-on-one meetings) will be held before the Mid-Session Check-in.